 Although I generally try to avoid owning duplicates, I have to admit there are some dupe favorites which I've never regretted buying (namely, AT factory chiffon shells, Asos pencil dresses).
 I feel like this lace dress in ivory and navy are individually special enough to warrant keeping both.
-I got a price adjustment when the navy went on further sale, then performed DIY alterations to improve the fit.
+The factory price was not bad, plus I performed DIY alterations to improve the fit.

 Navy, burgundy and camel are some of my favorite classic colors.
 They are easy to style and have me dreaming of fall pairings.
 I am so stoked to finally add a camel bag to my collection, and expect it to get plenty of wear.
 I started making a review video and hope to finish it soon.

 This dress is office-appropriate when paired with a blazer, and transitions easily into a sultry piece for after-work drinks or dinner.
 It may be a little low-cut for some, but an advantage to having a smaller chest is that such necklines can still look acceptable versus too sexy.
 Above: adding a taupe jacket from H&M for work:

 This dress fit decently off the rack but was slightly boxy on me.
 Thankfully, it took about 10 minutes to alter at home.
 The quality is very good for an outlet item and it was even double-lined.
 I merely turned the dress inside out, pushed up the innermost lining, and took in the torso from the pre-existing darts on both the front and the back.
 This effectively nipped the waist in more and contoured the overall torso for a closer fit.